 Jennifer O’Connor focuses her practice on the securitization of commercial and residential real estate assets, as well as general corporate finance matters.
 Ms. O’Connor represents primary servicers, master servicers and special servicers in all aspects of CMBS Loan servicing with a particular emphasis on REMIC, Pooling and Servicing Agreement and lender issues associated with post-securitization loan modifications, including, without limitation, loan assumptions (single site, multi-site, multi-state sites and single tenant sites), defeasances, mezzanine financing, preferred equity investments, loan modifications, borrower restructurings and mergers, partial releases, easements, collateral reconfigurations, cash management, condemnations, leasing issues, loan work-outs, loan sales, receivership and foreclosures.

-Ms. O'Connor was recognized by The Best Lawyers in America® in 2018 and 2019 for Securitization and Structured Financed Law.
+Ms. O'Connor was recognized by The Best Lawyers in America® in 2021 and the three years immediately preceding for Securitization and Structured Financed Law.

 Assist special servicers with interpreting provisions in applicable pooling and servicing agreements, intercreditor agreements, participation agreements and co-lender agreements and assist special servicers with various other securitization issues related to a bankruptcy filing of a large national retail REIT.